atulmy/crate/README.md

 - File upload feature with GraphQL
 - React storybook demonstrating UI components for web
 - Server side rendering
+- Multi-package setup and dev scripts for an automated dev experiance

 ## Useful for